albalro/albalro.github.io/docs/certification-system/cli.md

 With `apicli`, you can make requests to the certification system and get your API a grade.
 {: .fs-6 .fw-300 }

-{: .new}
-Don't know what the API Certification system is?
-No worries.
-You can check it out [here](link-a-api-cert)! 🤓

 <br>

 ## Table of contents